ecolmeza/TFM_ECZ/README.md

 # Models discarted

-The clasification models is discarted from the project because the results where not the expected.
+The clasification model is discarted from the project because the results where not the expected.